What Is A Equilibrium Constant

 2NO₂(g) ⇌ N₂O₄(g)

 Initially, the forward reaction (2NO₂ → N₂O₄) dominates, producing N₂O₄.
-However, as the concentration of N₂O₄ increases, the reverse reaction (N₂O₄ → 2NO₂) starts to occur at an increasing rate.
+Even so, as the concentration of N₂O₄ increases, the reverse reaction (N₂O₄ → 2NO₂) starts to occur at an increasing rate.
 Eventually, a point is reached where the rate of the forward reaction equals the rate of the reverse reaction.
 At this point, the system is in a state of dynamic equilibrium.
 The concentrations of NO₂ and N₂O₄ remain constant, but the reactions continue to occur at equal rates.
 This is not a static situation; it's a balance of two opposing processes.

 Defining the Equilibrium Constant (K)

 The equilibrium constant (K) is a numerical value that describes the relative amounts of reactants and products at equilibrium for a reversible reaction at a given temperature.
-It's a ratio of the activities of products to the activities of reactants, each raised to the power of its stoichiometric coefficient in the balanced chemical equation.
+In practice, it's a ratio of the activities of products to the activities of reactants, each raised to the power of its stoichiometric coefficient in the balanced chemical equation.
 For simplicity, we often use concentrations instead of activities, especially in solutions with low concentrations.

 For the general reversible reaction: